-- RMC with simultaneous perturbation-based gradient estimate (see Section II-B),6 where the policy is parameterized by the threshold θ.
-We choose c = 0.3, N = 1, and Δ = N(0,1) in Algorithm 2.
-The learning rate is adapted using ADAM(0.01) [36]. - TPRO [8] and PPO [9], which are two state-of-the-art policy gradient-based RL algorithms for models with discrete action spaces, where we use the default architecture and parameters from ChainerRL [37].
+- RMC with simultaneous perturbation based gradient estimate (see Sec.
+II-B)6, where the policy is parameterized by the threshold θ.
+We choose c = 0.3, N = 1 and Δ = N(0,1) in Algorithm 2.
+The learning rate is adapted using ADAM(0.01) [36]. - 2) TPRO [8] and PPO [9], which are two state of the art policy gradient based RL algorithms for models with discrete action spaces, where we use the default architecture and parameters from ChainerRL [37].

 We run each algorithm for 2×10^6 samples and repeat this experiment 100 times for RMC and 10 times for TRPO and PPO.
 To compare the performance of these algorithms, we periodically evaluate the performance of π{θ_m} for each trajectory using Monte Carlo evaluation (over 200 samples averaged over 10 independent runs).
-The median, first quartile, and third quartile across the runs are shown in Fig. 1(b).
-The optimal total cost computed using [41] and the knowledge of the model is also shown in Fig. 1(b).
+The median, first quartile, and third quartile across the runs are shown in Fig. 1b.
+The optimal total cost computed using [41] and the knowledge of the model is also shown in Fig. 1b.

 We observe that all three algorithms converge to the optimal values.
 TRPO and PPO converge in fewer number of samples (which is expected because the critic is keeping track of the entire value function), but require significantly more computational resources.
-In our experiments, each run of TRPO took ≈ 1.4 h (wall clock time), PPO took ≈ 2.7 h whereas RMC took ≈ 0.5 s.
+In our experiments, each run of TRPO took ≈ 1.4 hours (wall clock time), PPO took ≈ 2.7 hours whereas RMC took ≈ 0.5 seconds.